CarlosLanderas/dotnet-tarball-cleanup/README.md

 # Dotnet Tarball Cleanup Global Tool

-## A simple global tool to list and remove sdks and runtimes when installed from tarballs using dotnet-install scripts
+## A simple global tool for Linux to list and remove sdks and runtimes when installed from tarballs using dotnet-install scripts

-This tool is a work in progress
+This tool is a work in progress, and has only been tested in Manjaro Linux

 ### Installation: